Vodolay/NovaJax/README.md

 This repo contains code for the Nova Science coding group.

 This [online book](https://d2l.ai/) is quickly becoming the standard text for Deep Learning.

+And here is [repo}(https://github.com/n2cholas/awesome-jax) with list of projects in JAX.

 ## Notebooks available